 Who Knew Being Average Made You So Cool?

 You want to know the funny part?
 The vast majority of mutual fund managers fail to beat their index.
 How can so many people fail to be “average” you might ask?
 Well, I have a pretty in-depth description in my eBook, but the basic idea is that people like hedge fund managers and holding company-types have huge informational advantages, as well as less restrictions than mutual fund managers.
 This is a large part of the reason why I recommend against ever holding mutual funds.
 From our perspective as small scale investors, the revolutionary outcome of indexes today is that we can actually “buy the index”.
-When you purchase TD Index Funds or ETFs (my preferred method) that track an index, you are locking yourself into the average returns of that specific index.
+When you purchase TD Index Funds or ETFs to put in your RRSP or TFSA (my preferred method – using my Questrade account) that track an index, you are locking yourself into the average returns of that specific index.
 This means that by default you will already beat the vast majority of mutual fund managers out there, and you didn’t even have to calculate in their substantial fees!

 Why Own One When You Can Own 7000?